microo8/plgo/README.md

 # plgo
-plgo is an "library" for easily creating PostgreSQL stored procedures extension in golang.
+plgo is an "library" for easily creating PostgreSQL stored procedures and triggers in golang.

 Creating new stored procedures with plgo is easy: